Niki404-Cyber/X-Power-Pro/README.md

 $ cd X-Power-Pro
 $ python2 X-Power-Pro

-Note: (This Tools Are Paid, So You Need Permission To Use NIKI X-Power-Pro Tools )
+Note: (This Tools Paid, So You Need Permission To Use NIKI X-Power-Pro Tools )
 ```

 # Single Command